Christ-Mind-Teachings/cmi-col/index.md

 </p>

 <p>
-Choose Only Love is a compliation of seven volumes, six of which are available now.
-The last volume is expected to be avilalbe by the end of 2021.
+All seven volumes of Choose Only Love are now available!
 </p>

 </div>